HEPATITIS A CASE (6.5.20)

 Coronavirus disease 2019 (COVID-19) is a respiratory illness that can spread from person to person.
-The virus that causes COVID-19 is a novel coronavirus that was first identified during an investigation into an outbreak in Wuhan, China.
+The virus that causes COVID-19 is a novel coronavirus.

-How to protect yourself
+How to protect yourself and others

 - Covering coughs and sneezes with a tissue and then throwing the tissue in the trash.